Chinese tennis star accuses former top government leader of sexual assault

 CNN could not independently verify the authenticity of the more than 1,600-word post, and has reached out to Peng for comment, as well as China's State Council Information Office, which handles press inquires for the central government.

-In the post, which reads as an open letter to Zhang, she alleges an relationship over an intermittent period that spanned at least 10 years.
-Peng says she opened her heart to him.
+In the post, which reads as an open letter to Zhang, she alleges a relationship over an intermittent period that spanned at least 10 years.
+Peng says she opened her heart to Zhang, who is now 75 years old.

 "Why did you have to come back to me, took me to your home to force me to have sex with you?
 Yes, I did not have any evidence, and it was simply impossible to have evidence," she wrote.